bondhouse/embedded-product-integration/README.md

 # How to Embed YieldX  Products

-Embed YieldX products on your website to connect your users to modern fixed income portfolio contruction and analysis tools.
+Embed YieldX products on your website to connect your users to modern fixed income portfolio construction and analysis tools.

 ## OVERVIEW